rinktel-git/bsam-chatbot/README.md

 2. `ui$ npm run start` to start the local server

 Navigate to `localhost:4200` in any browser to view the site.

+The Chatbot Angular App is deployed as Elastic Beanstalk application in Docker container environment.
+Go ahead and check the Bot at http://codeathon.us-east-1.elasticbeanstalk.com/

 ## Part 2.
 Chatbot Backend Service as AWS Lambda Function
 The API part of the project contains lambda function code and supporting resources: